dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 ## 8. Exposing these APIs to the Frontend

-Finally we can define routes in `frontend.ts` that our UI will invoke.
+Finally we can define routes in `frontend.ts` that our UI invokes.
 Like so:
 ```typescript
 //Serve public/app.html as the main endpoint
 @GetApi('/')